LordHo/2021_VRDL_Final_Method_4/README.md

 ```

 If stage is 1(2), it'll ouput stage 1(2) image result as csv.
+!!!!
-You should eval stage 1 or 2 for both and concate stage 2 result following stage 1 result for update to kaggle.
+You should eval stage 1 or 2 and get two csv, then concate stage 2 result following stage 1 result for update to kaggle.
+!!!!

 ## Result